laur89/awesome-stars/README.md

 ## Kotlin

+- [dzikoysk/reposilite](https://github.com/dzikoysk/reposilite) - Lightweight and easy-to-use repository management software dedicated for the Maven based artifacts in the JVM ecosystem 📦
 - [chenxiaolong/BCR](https://github.com/chenxiaolong/BCR) - A Basic Call Recorder for rooted Android devices
 - [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative YouTube front end, for Android.
 - [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX) - Lightweight password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.